-Pronunciation: the-roh-po-duh
+Pronunciation: thee-ROH-po-duh

 Author: Othniel Charles Marsh